syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Animation speed

-When the WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) value changes by using the up and down buttons, the textbox animates the transition from the current value to the new value.
+When the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) value changes by using the up and down buttons, the textbox animates the transition from the current value to the new value.

-The animation speed value changed in the text portion by up and down buttons of WPF `UpDown` can be controlled by [AnimationSpeed](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~AnimationSpeed.html) property.
+The animation speed value changed in the text portion by up and down buttons of `UpDown` can be controlled by [AnimationSpeed](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~AnimationSpeed.html) property.

 {% tabs %}